SuzyWu2014/ansible-coprhd-deployment/README.md

 1. Installation
  - Modify coprHD remote host ip on mac-mgmt-node.sh
  - Run sudo ./mac-mgmt-node.sh (need to modify /etc/hosts file), and don't miss to enter the SSH password in the end
- - Run ansible all -m ping
+ - Run ansible all -m ping -i hosts
    --> The output will be:
 	coprhd-ingestion | SUCCESS => {
     	"changed": false,